 We are adding this question first because using non-Caterpillar parts for a CAT engine rebuild is the most common way for shops to reduce their costs.
-Using non-Caterpillar parts for a CAT engine is very risky business and often creates further damage to the engine.
-What’s worse is that if your engine fails as a result of faulty parts, there is no one to cover it and the warrantee is void.
+Using non-Caterpillar parts for a CAT engine is very risky and often creates further damage to the engine.
+What’s worse, if your engine fails as a result of non-CAT parts, there is no one to cover it and the warranty is void.

 We use only Caterpillar parts in our remanufactured CAT engines.

-When a company uses anything other than Caterpillar parts, the warrantee will likely be void if anything goes wrong with the engine.
-Whether or not the rebuild company uses authentic CAT parts, you should ask the specific terms of the warrantee before even requesting a proposal.
+When a company uses anything other than Caterpillar parts, the warranty will likely be void if anything goes wrong with the engine.
+Whether or not the rebuild company uses authentic CAT parts, you should ask the specific terms of the warranty before requesting a proposal.

-Having a warrantee in place helps to assure your engine will be operational for the time amount you’re expecting it to be functional.
+Having a warranty in place helps to assure your engine will be operational for the length of time you’re expecting it to be functional.
 If a part breaks, you can call on the supplier to have a replacement part shipped.
-If the motor fails to the point of needing to be returned for service, the warrantee should cover the cost of the shipping plus parts and labor.
+If the motor fails to the point of needing to be returned for service, the warranty should cover the cost of the shipping plus parts and labor.

-All of our CAT engine rebuilds are fully warranteed for two years of operation based on 2,500 hours of operation.
+All of our CAT engine rebuilds are fully warranted for two years based on 2,500 hours of operation.

 Question 3: “How Do You Determine Your Price Quotes?”

 Most engine rebuilders have the primary aim to charge the least for their engines in hopes of beating any competition and getting the sale.
-To allow low ball pricing to be possible, cheaper non-Caterpillar parts are used, limited testing is applied, and little (if any) warrantee is offered.
+To allow low ball pricing, cheaper non-Caterpillar parts are used, limited testing is applied, and little (if any) warranty is offered.

 New Caterpillar engines for off-highway vehicles carry a cost typically in the hundreds of thousands of dollars.
-Most of our prices are in-line with Caterpillar prices and all are comparable to new engines coming off the factory floor in functionality.
+Most of our prices are in-line with Caterpillar prices.
+Our engines are comparable to new engines coming off the factory floor in functionality.
 We specialize in assuring maximum potential for extended use.

 Question #4: “How Can You Assure Quality in Your Engine Rebuilds?

-Any company that provides used or rebuild CAT engines should have some type of method for proving their engine quality.
+Any company that provides used or rebuilt CAT engines should have some method for proving their engine quality.
 Proof of operation could be supplied in the form of a certificate or a list of installed replacement parts.
 Occasionally, a company will deliver the engine miles away to an official Caterpillar center for official Dyno test.

-A Dyno test solidifies to the customer and to the vendor that the engine functions at its highest possible capacity.
+A Dyno test verifies that the engine functions at its highest possible capacity.
 Specifications are documented for each engine to identify any level of severity for problems.

 Read more about Dyno tests here >>